Qumulo/docs/rest-api-guide/snapshots/v3_snapshots_status.md

 category: /Snapshots
 methods:
   get:
+    summary: Returns the statuses for all snapshots.
+Each snapshot's status includes additional non-configurable information about a snapshot.
     parameters:
+    - name: filter
-    - description: "Filter the list of snapshots to exclude snapshots in process of\
+      description: "Filter the list of snapshots to exclude snapshots in process of\
         \ being deleted, or include only snapshots in process of being deleted.
 By\
         \ default, includes all snapshots.:\n * `all` - all,\n * `exclude_in_delete`\
         \ - exclude_in_delete,\n * `only_in_delete` - only_in_delete"
-      name: filter
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_snapshot_statuses\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"entries\": {\n      \"type\": \"array\",\n \